ZilanAlvi/javascript-projects/Event-Management/README.md

 - **Incorrect File Extension:** Only CSV files are accepted.
 - **Data Validation Errors:** Issues with dates or overlapping events will be reported with detailed messages.

-### Contributing

-Contributions to this project are welcome.
-If you have suggestions or improvements, please submit a pull request or open an issue on GitHub.

 ### License